joshuamicurtis/Assignment1/bio.md

 fall I realized that the PCC classes were not as challenging as I would have liked them to be so I applied to OSU's eCampus Computer Science program, where I began taking classes last term.

+I have experience with C++ from CS 161 and CS 162.
+I have experience with SQL from some database classes from PCC.
+I have some experience with HTML , CSS, and JavaScript, both from class work and working on some websites for friends and some organizations I’ve been involved with.
+I have experience with MASM from CS 271.